W4W1R3/PARPUS_LABS/LAB-4.md

 - Open Wireshark and select the network interface to capture traffic.

 ### 3. Capturing Traffic
+#### 3.1 Start Capturing
+- Open Wireshark and choose the appropriate interface.
-- Start capturing traffic.
+- Click the "Start" button to begin capturing traffic.

+#### 3.2 Perform Network Activities
-- Perform network activities to generate traffic.
+- Conduct various network activities to generate traffic.
+- This can include browsing websites, downloading files, or any network-related tasks.

+#### 3.3 Stop the Capture
-- Stop the capture.
+- Once sufficient data is captured, click the "Stop" button to end the capture.

 ### 4. Analyzing Captured Traffic
+#### 4.1 Source and Destination IP Addresses
-- Analyze source and destination IP addresses.
+- Identify the source and destination IP addresses in the captured packets.
+- Look for patterns or anomalies.

+#### 4.2 Port Numbers and Protocols
-- Identify port numbers and protocols.
+- Analyze port numbers and protocols used in the communication.
-- Extract files if any.
+- Determine the nature of the traffic (HTTP, FTP, etc.).

+#### 4.3 Extracting Files
+- If any files were transmitted, extract and analyze them for content.

 ### 5. Analyzing Malware
+#### 5.1 Look for Suspicious Patterns
-- Look for suspicious patterns in the captured traffic.
+- Examine the captured traffic for any unusual or suspicious patterns.
+- Pay attention to unexpected behaviors.

+#### 5.2 Identify Potential Malware
-- Identify potential malware based on behavior.
+- Based on observed behavior, identify potential malware in the network traffic.
+- Note any indicators of compromise.

 ## Conclusion
 Wireshark provides valuable insights into network activities, allowing us to troubleshoot issues, analyze security threats, and understand the flow of data on a network.